Service update availability

 (The "July" release)

-The Software lifecycle policy applies to customers enrolled in the First Release program and when the service update is made generally available.
+The Software lifecycle policy applies to customers who are enrolled in the First Release program and to the date when the service update is made generally available.

-Release naming convention: effective beginning with 10.0.38 Beginning in 2024, release labels are updated to convey important details about the release more clearly.
-The first half of the label refers to the calendar year and quarter in which the auto-update production start date is scheduled.
-The second part is the product version as displayed in Lifecycle Services.
+Beginning in 2024, release labels are updated to more clearly convey important details about the release.
+The first half of the label refers to the calendar year and quarter when the auto-update production start date is scheduled.
+The second part is the product version as it appears in Lifecycle Services.
 An asterisk (*) at the end of the label indicates a major release.
-For example: CY24Q2: 10.0.39* is product version 10.0.39 to be made available for auto-update in the second quarter of 2024.
-It is a major update (the “April” release).
+For example: CY24Q2: 10.0.39* is product version 10.0.39 that will be made available for auto-update in the second quarter of 2024.
+It's a major update (the "April" release).

-Legacy release naming convention: for releases prior to and including 10.0.37.
-For continuity through the transition, release versions prior to 10.0.38 retain the previous naming convention.
+For continuity during the transition, release versions before 10.0.38 retain the previous naming convention.
 This pattern includes the product version, an optional asterisk to indicate a major release, and a broadcast month indicator.
-For example: 10.0.36* (The “October” release).
-It is important to note that the name of the month given to the release doesn't always indicate when the auto-update may occur.
-For example, in the table above, the auto-update schedule for the 10.0.36/"October" release in 2023 actually starts on September 29, 2023.
+An example is 10.0.36* (the "October" release).
+It's important to note that the name of the month that's given to the release doesn't always indicate when the auto-update might occur.
+For example, in the preceding table, the auto-update schedule for the 10.0.36 ("October") release in 2023 actually starts on September 29, 2023.

-Previews and Preview updates are available as a deployable package in the Shared Asset Library in Lifecycle Services.
-For more details, see One Version service updates FAQ.
+Previews and preview updates are available as a deployable package in the Shared asset library in Lifecycle Services.
+For more information, see One Version service updates FAQ.

 Service update overview

 Service updates are continuous, touchless updates that provide new features and functionality.
 They eliminate the need to do expensive upgrades every few years.
-The service updates maintain backward compatibility, which means there's no need to ‘merge your code.'
-We recommend using tools such as the Regression suite automation tool (RSAT) for regression testing.
+Because service updates maintain backward compatibility, there's no need to "merge your code."
+We recommend that you use tools such as the Regression suite automation tool (RSAT) for regression testing.

-You are in control and manage how your organization receives these updates.
+You're in control and manage how your organization receives these updates.
 For example, you can sign up for the First Release program so that your organization receives updates first.
-You can apply the updates to any of your environments manually (self-update) or remain on the default release schedule and receive the auto-updates when you schedule them using Lifecycle Services.
+You can manually apply the updates to any of your environments (self-update).
+Alternatively, you can remain on the default release schedule and receive the auto-updates when you schedule them by using Lifecycle Services.

-Service updates contain both application and platform changes that are critical to the service, including regulatory updates.
-See the Service updates section of the One Version service updates FAQ for more details.
+Service updates contain both application changes and platform changes that are critical to the service, including regulatory updates.
+For more information, see Service updates.

 The Dynamics 365 team designs and develops each new release.
-The team validates the new release first, then the finance and operations apps team validates it.
+It validates the new release first, and then the finance and operations apps team validates it.
 Extensive testing is done on various test topologies.
 A compatibility checker also runs tests to ensure backward compatibility.

-All customers have early access to the upcoming service update if they take advantage of the preview.
+All customers who take advantage of the preview have early access to the upcoming service update.
 The preview service update is used to validate customizations, learn about new features, and provide feedback to Microsoft.
-During the preview phase, customers must deploy the service update on a dev/test environment.
+During the preview phase, customers must deploy the service update in a development/test environment.
 The preview release can't be used in production.
-Once released, customers can download the package from the Shared Asset Library in Lifecycle Services.
-Customers must agree to the program terms at install time.
-Signing up for access to preview (formerly known as the Preview Early Access Program (PEAP)) is no longer required.
-For versions 10.0.38 and later, one scheduled update to the preview build will be included as standard with every release.
+After it's released, customers can download the package from the Shared asset library in Lifecycle Services.
+Customers must agree to the program terms at the time of installation.
+Sign-up for access to preview packages (formerly known as the Preview Early Access Program [PEAP]) is no longer required.
+For version 10.0.38 and later, one scheduled update to the preview build is included as standard with every release.

-The service update is made generally available using the action center in Dynamics Lifecycle Services.
+The service update is made generally available through the Action Center in Lifecycle Services.
 When the service update is available, customers can manually apply it to all environments, including production.
-If the service update hasn't been applied to the designated sandbox or production environment, Microsoft auto-applies the update based on the Update settings for the Lifecycle Services project.
+If the service update hasn't been applied to the designated sandbox or production environment, Microsoft automatically applies it, based on the update settings for the Lifecycle Services project.
 To learn more, see Configure service updates through Lifecycle Services.